signupsoftware/TEMP-Docs-BC/docs/user-manual/1-welcome-to-exflow/4-release-notes.md

 **Release Information:** <br/>
 Requires BC 23.0 or later <br/>

+Authentication Email and Contact Email can now be edited on the ExFlow users, this is for customers that are not using office - changed in 24.0.310.36 <br/>

 The admin search not being able to open documents in ExFlow web is resolved in 24.0.310.33 <br/>

 Issue related to Auto Acc groups for BC 25 is resolved in 24.0.310.31 <br/>